Mazovia: World War II

 Germany operated several prisoner-of-war camps, including Oflag 73, Stalag 319, Stalag 324, Stalag 333 and Stalag 368 with several subcamps, for Polish, Italian, Soviet and Romanian POWs in the region.

 The population of Warsaw decreased sharply as a result of executions, the extermination of the city's Jews, the deaths of some 200,000 inhabitants during the Warsaw Uprising of 1944, and the deportation of the city's left-bank population following the uprising.
 Some 40,000–50,000 Poles were murdered in the Wola massacre alone, one of the largest massacres of Poles.
 Shortly after the uprising, Adolf Hitler ordered German troops to destroy the city.

-In 1944–1945, the region was occupied by the Soviet Red Army, and gradually restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
+In 1944–1945, the Soviet Red Army occupied the region, which was gradually restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.

 Recent history

 The rebuilding of the Polish capital was the main task of the postwar period.

 The Polish resistance remained active, with one of the last Polish anti-communist partisans, Stanisław Marchewka, killed by the communists in Jeziorko in 1957.
 Particularly large anti-communist protest occurred in the region in 1976.

 During and following the Korean War, in 1951–1959, Poland admitted 200 North Korean orphans in Gołotczyzna and Otwock in Mazovia.

-Those times Warsaw Voivodeship was still roughly similar to historical Mazovia and used to be informally called so, but in 1975 it was divided into several little voivodeships.
+During the Warsaw Voivodeship period, the area remained roughly similar to historical Mazovia and was informally called Mazovia, but in 1975 it was divided into several small voivodeships.
 However, in 1999 Mazovian Voivodeship was created as one of 16 administrative regions of Poland.